(Disclosure: Some of the links below may be affiliate links)

 - Only have a mobile app;

 - The website is only available in German;

 Overall, I am not impressed by Freya 3a.
 It is not a bad third pillar, but it does not bring anything new to the market.
 And on top of that, its fees are significantly higher than those of Finpension 3a or VIAC.

-Since Freya 3a invests in SRI and ESG ETFs, they use the same kind of indexes as Finpension 3a and VIAC when you choose to invest sustainably.
+Since Freya 3a invests in SRI and ESG ETFs, they use the same indexes as Finpension 3a and VIAC when you invest sustainably.
 And since they use ETFs and not pension funds, they are significantly more expensive.